What you should know about Ketamine

 Low and Slow: Trying something new?
 Go low and slow.
 Start with just a quarter of a hit until you know how it affects you.
 Remember every batch will be different, even if you get it from the same supplier.

 Never Use Alone: Always have someone you trust nearby.
-Make sure they’ve got a couple of Naloxone kits ready, just in case.
-They need to be prepared to call an ambulance if needed, you wont get into trouble for this.
+It may be helpful to carry a Naloxone kit - just in case.
+Naloxone will not reverse the effects of ketamine; however, if your ketamine has been cut with an opioid substance, it can reverse those effects.
+You need to be prepared to call an ambulance if needed, you wont get into trouble for this.

 Test First: If you’re with friends, only one person should try a small amount of the drug first to check how it feels before anyone else does.
 It may be a lot stronger than what you usually use.